Biodiversity Conservation

 Tree planting in the Taihu Lake basin

-Started in 1992, employees of Epson Portland Inc. (U.S.) volunteer their time to pick up garbage several times a year along a section of U.S. Highway 26,which runs just north of the company.
+Starting in 1992, employees of Epson Portland Inc. (U.S.) have been volunteering their time to pick up garbage several times a year along a section of U.S. Highway 26, which runs just north of the company.

 Highway clean-up